Spyro the Dragon (PlayStation)

 A rather crude "impact" sound, sounding very much akin to a cartoonish "slap".
 It was found in the files for the Dream Weavers home, and may have been intended for the large feminine druid enemy.

-A secondary "death" sound for the Armoured Spider enemy in High Caves, which sounds like it's getting squished or getting hit with considerable force.
+A secondary "death" sound for the Armored Spider enemy in High Caves, which sounds like it's getting squished or getting hit with considerable force.
 It may correspond to a scrapped event featured in the June 15th 1998 prototype of the game, where instead of a fairy granting Spyro a "superflame" powerup to dispose of these enemies, the same fairy would shrink the spiders down to half their size, allowing Spyro to defeat them with a normal charge.
 This feature being changed may have necessitated this sound effect's removal, with the same sound being used regardless of whether you defeated the enemy with the temporary "superflame" power-up or with the supercharge.

 Unused Music